Course Introduction to Programming

 }

-Observation: Note that the statement preceded by the logical negation operator was involved in parentheses.
-If we hadn't done this, then the logical value of would be inverted (if was different from zero, then from true it would be false, and vice versa) and our code would not work as expected.
+โš ๏ธ Note: notice that the statement preceded by the logical NOT operator was enclosed in parentheses.
+If we hadn't done this, then the logical value of would be inverted (if were different from zero, then from true it would become false, and vice-versa) and our code would not work.

-To use the third option presented, we will need to learn what is and how to use the if-else structure.
+To use the third option presented, we will need to learn what the if-else structure is and how to use it.
+It is a structure that specifies a step-by-step process if a condition is true and another step-by-step process if it is false.
+This structure follows the template below:

 if( condition ){